-Friedrich Froebel Bilingual School (FFBS), a non-religious, non-profit educational organization licensed by The General Counsel of Education of Puerto Rico and accredited by The Commission on Elementary Schools of the Middle States Association, is located at Hangar Road 523-524, Ramey Base, Aguadilla, Puerto Rico and educates students in pre-kindergarten through ninth grade.
+Friedrich Froebel Bilingual School (FFBS), a non-religious, non-profit educational organization licensed by The General Counsel of Education of Puerto Rico and accredited by The Commission on Elementary Schools of the Middle States Association, is located at Hangar Road 523-524, Ramey Base, Aguadilla, Puerto Rico and educates students in K3 through twelfth grade.
 FFBS does not discriminate on the basis of race, religion, national origin, gender, handicap, or disability in its programs and admissions.

 FFBS was founded by Silvia Rodriguez Marin in 1982 and has been serving the Northwestern area of the island ever since.
 Title I services are provided by NETS (National Educational Technology Service) to students that need support in English, Math, and Spanish.